Rev. Boise Kimber knows how to fill a room — especially with political opponents he has riled up.

 At the most recent meeting Wednesday night, during a record-long public comment period — with nearly as many speeches as at meetings about school closures and teacher layoffs — Tamiko Jackson-McArthur, the board’s secretary, called off a roster of lawmakers, clergy, students and activists.
 The fiery speeches drowned out the alarms from her cell-phone timer, announcing the end of their three minutes.

 It’s unclear what motivated the turnout.
 Were the speakers genuinely offended by Kimber’s comments?
-Did they wanted to protect the supervisors who’ve been targeted as an unnecessary expense?
+Were they protecting the supervisors who’ve been targeted as an unnecessary expense?
 Or were they simply flexing their organizing muscle before a new superintendent made further moves?

 The event was surely political.
 (More alders showed up than at any school event in recent history.)
 But the speakers also made a powerful statement about their kids: As demographics have changed in New Haven, Latino students, particularly the 2,850 with limited English, can’t be ignored any longer.